hetfs/master-cli/Introduction.md

    - Git can be used in any command-line environment or integrated with GUIs.
    - Git Bash is specifically designed for the Windows operating system to provide a Unix-like command-line interface.

+> [!NOTE]
-In summary, Git is the version control system, while Git Bash is a terminal emulator that provides a Bash-like environment on Windows with Git commands integrated.
+> Git is the version control system, while Git Bash is a terminal emulator that provides a Bash-like environment on Windows with Git commands integrated.
 Git Bash is often used by Windows users who prefer a Unix-like command-line interface for working with Git.
 Understanding and using the CLI in a GitHub repository empowers developers to efficiently manage their projects, collaborate with others, and automate various tasks in the software development lifecycle.